wagtail/wagtail/docs/topics/snippets.md

 You can define a {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.icon` attribute to specify the icon that is used across the admin for this snippet type.
 The `icon` needs to be [registered in the Wagtail icon library](../../advanced_topics/icons).
 If `icon` is not set, the default `"snippet"` icon is used.

+The {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.admin_url_namespace` attribute can be set to use a custom URL namespace for the URL patterns of the views.
+If unset, it defaults to `wagtailsnippets_{app_label}_{model_name}`.
+Meanwhile, setting {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.base_url_path` allows you to customise the base URL path relative to the Wagtail admin URL.
+If unset, it defaults to `snippets/app_label/model_name`.
+If you need further customisations, you can also override the {meth}`~wagtail.snippets.views.snippets.SnippetViewSet.get_admin_url_namespace` and {meth}`~wagtail.snippets.views.snippets.SnippetViewSet.get_admin_base_path` methods to override the namespace and base URL path, respectively.

 The {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.list_display` attribute can be set to specify the columns shown on the listing view.
 You can also add the ability to filter the listing view by defining a {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.filterset_class` attribute on a subclass of `SnippetViewSet`.

 For example: